stonecoder19/comp1161project1_test/README.md

 ```

-If you have a class that has a main method then your place the following in the file instead.
+If you have a class that has a main method then you place the following in the file instead.
 For example if my main class was Main.java
 ```
 Manifest-Version: 1.0
 Class-Path: .